juanfernandes/juanfernandes-uk/src/blog/keeping-track-of-tasks.md

   - trello
   - task management
   - clients
-postImage: /v1579162296/trianglify.png
-date: 2019-03-08T16:15:33.391Z
+date: 2019-03-08T16:15:33Z
 tags:
   - business
   - freelance
 ---
 I've been thinking about how I keep track of changes requested by clients, outside of project work.
-Since I maintain websites I've built as well as websites I inherited and host, I often get requests for minor changes, fixes or updates.
+Since I maintain websites I've built as well as websites I inherited and host, I often get requests for minor changes, fixes or updates.{.lead}

 The problem I have with these is that they tend to arrive either via email, phone call or even via Messenger and then I lose track of these requests - because these tools were not designed for tracking changes.